Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 A smiling man in a black polo shirt standing in front of a blurred sign that reads "the future is electric."

-All high voltage DC architecture is susceptible to arc faults.
+All DC architecture is susceptible to arc faults.
 It’s one of the biggest risks when installing solar because this causes fires.
 Microinverters eliminate any risk of an arc fault.

 There are string inverter manufacturers such as Fronius and Sungrow that are integrating arc fault protection into their inverters now.
 They’re saying that they can detect an arc and turn the inverter off.